GreenComfyTea/task-puzzle-stitcher/README.md

 ## Issues:

-1. Both png and jpg algorithms are not safe from collision;
+1. Both png and jpg algorithms are not safe from collisions;
 2. `jpg` processing is 64 times slower than `png` processing.